GEMakers/gea-plugin-refrigerator/README.md

 ### *refrigerator.odorFilterExpirationStatus*
 The odor filter expiration status is a read-only object with the following fields:
 - odorFilterCalendarTimer (an integer representing the amount of odor filter time used in half hours)
-- odorFilterPercentUsed (an integer representing the the percentage of the odor filter used by time)
+- odorFilterPercentUsed (an integer representing the percentage of the odor filter used by time)
-- odorFilterHoursRemaining (an integer representing the the number of hours remaining before the odor filter needs to be changed)
+- odorFilterHoursRemaining (an integer representing the number of hours remaining before the odor filter needs to be changed)

 ``` javascript
 app.bind(adapter, function (bus) {